Glossary

 In the context of Mindee, the API defines how to send files and receive results.

-A list of prebuilt [models](#model) you can browse, copy, and adapt to your needs.
+A list of model templates you can search and use to create your own models.

-A [model](#model) you create for your own [document](#document) type and use case.
+A model you create from scratch for your own document type and use case.

 A set of fields and their guidelines for data extraction.
 Associated to a model.